popgenDK/courses/summer2023/NGSinference/README.md

 - do not set any filtering based on min and max depth
 - use -doMajorMinor 1 and -doMaf 1 options
 - set genotypes as missing if the highest genotype probability is less than 0.50
-- use option `-sites Data/snp.txt` to restrict the analysis only on selected sites but feel free to choose some parameters yourself.
+- use option `-r 2:109513601` to restrict the analysis only to that site but feel free to choose some parameters yourself.

 ```bash